Uncover the future of SPARC Emulation with Charon SSP.

 Older hardware usually consumes a lot of power.
 This results in higher electricity costs and increased cooling requirements.
 Additionally, there is a shortage of spare parts.
 Finding replacement parts for end-of-life hardware is nothing short of a challenging endeavor.
 Even if you found one, the price is excessive.

-Finally, Legacy hardware often requires more physical space compared to modern, compact alternatives.
+Finally, legacy hardware often requires more physical space compared to modern, compact alternatives.
 This can lead to inefficient use of valuable floor space in data centers or office environments, leading to higher maintenance costs.

 Has your system been running slower?
 It’s common for hardware to degrade over time.
 This can affect not just the system’s performance, but also how efficiently your team gets work done.
 When employees are stuck waiting for slow systems to respond, valuable hours are wasted, and overall productivity takes a hit.